 i.
 If I think my child might need a Section 504 Plan, what should I do?

 - Ask to speak to your child’s principal or the School Site 504 Coordinator, and request an evaluation for a Section 504 plan.

 - Typically, parents/guardians, teachers, and school staff will first convene through the school's Coordinated Care Team (CCT) to discuss all relevant information about the student.

 - If the team suspects that the student has an impairment that is substantially limiting, then the team will recommend a Section 504 meeting to determine initial eligibility under Section 504.
 Section 504 services and accommodations are designed to meet the individual needs of each eligible student.
 An example of an accommodation might be allowing a student with a writing disability to use a computer for written assignments.
 A service might be nursing services for a student with diabetes.

 ii.
-Section 504 Grievance Procedure regarding identification, evaluation or educational placement
+Section 504 Grievance Procedure regarding identification, evaluation or educational placement (provision of FAPE)

 The District encourages informal resolution with the school site Section 504 Coordinator.
 However, if it is not possible to obtain a satisfactory outcome at the school, and you believe that the school or any of the school’s staff did not correctly follow the regulations of Section 504 of the Rehabilitation Act of 1973 when making the determination about identification, evaluation, and educational placement of your son or daughter, (for services), you may fill out and submit a Section 504 grievance form with the Office of Equity.

 - A Section 504 complaint must be filed within six months from the date of the incident, or six months from the date the complainant first obtained knowledge of the facts of the alleged discrimination.
 The time for filing may be extended for up to 90 calendar days by the Section 504 Coordinator for good cause and upon written request by the complainant setting forth the reasons for the request for the extension.